Blazemeter/helm-crane/README.md

   enable: no
   syntax: [{ "effect": "NoSchedule", "key": "lifecycle", "operator": "Equal", "value": "spot" }]
 ```
+**Note:**
-*Note: `tolerationCrane` is for tolerations declared for crane and `tolerationExecutors` is for tolerations declared for child pods.*
+>- `tolerationCrane` is for tolerations declared for crane and `tolerationExecutors` is for tolerations declared for child resources.*

-### [4.10] Configure deployment to support node selector for crane & child resources
+### [4.11] Configure deployment to support node selector for crane & child resources
-- The configuration is used to specify the node selector for crane and child pods.
+- The configuration is used to specify the node selector for crane and child resources.
 Switch the `enable` to `yes` and add node selectors for crane and child resources.
 Add node selectors in a Json format as per the example:
 ```yaml
 nodeSelectorCrane:
   enable: no